d-khan/java/collections/Activity.md

 ## Task

 A palindrome is a string that reads the same backwards and forwards.
-Use a deque to implement a program that tests whether a line of text is a palindrome.
+Write a code which uses deque and tests whether a line of text is a palindrome.
 The program reads a line, then outputs whether the input is a palindrome or not.

 __Expected input__